Standard Conditions of Trade and Copyright.

 1. Acceptance of Contract and Limitations

-(a) The estimate made by the Repairer shall not constitute an offer by the Repairer.The contract shall be formed when the Repairer accepts an order from the customer to proceed with the work whether in writing or orally and shall consist of the attached estimate and any other supplementary estimate and these conditions of trade.
+(a) The estimate made by the Repairer shall not constitute an offer by the Repairer.The contract shall be formed when the Repairer accepts an order from the customer to proceed with the work whether in writing or orally and shall consist of the attached estimate and any other supplementary estimates and these conditions of trade.
 A supplementary estimate will be submitted to the Customer where the increase in the price of the work is 10% or more.
 Such work shall not be undertaken nor parts and materials used without the prior approval of the Customer.
+In the event of any component failure or required rectification work carried out under warranty it is the customers responsibility to the return the vehicle onsite for inspection and if required, rectification and/or replacement.
+Customer out of pocket expenses and/or hire vehicle charges will not be accepted and the responsibility of the customer.

 (b) Electrical system and components.